ivymiao/cv/index.md

 _Research Assistant_, on __Software Development of GMM-HMM Speech Recognition System Based on DSP__ project, about 5000-line implemented in __C++__.

-  __Phrase Recognition__: Developed a command control system to carry on noun phrase identification.
+&ensp;__Phrase Recognition__: Developed a command control system to carry on noun phrase identification.

-  __Program porting__: Ported the GMM-HMM phrase speech recognition software from PC to DSP.
+&ensp;__Program porting__: Ported the GMM-HMM phrase speech recognition software from PC to DSP.

   __Function Integration__: Developed several driver programs to communicate with peripherals.